patchell/NewOldFrontCad/readme.md

 Move along folks, nothing to see here, move along.

+August 25, 2025
+The source code was modified, well actuall brought up to snuff, for C++20.
+That was a mistake.
+The code was originally written using Visual Studio 6.0.
+Modernizing it was not exactly what I had in mind to do, but you do what you gotta do.

+There were several things in the source code that were not a problem earlier.
+Some of these were a real pain in the neck to track down.
+So there may be a few more revision in the guture.

 August 24, 2025

 Made a few changes.
 I wanted to be able to disable object fills.